radekmucha/immudbExample/README.md

 This project is an attempt to use immudb Vault.

 The project includes a simple application that allows you to keep a teacher's grade books.

-Teachers can create new books, insert grades, view grades, improve grades and delete the entire book Students and their parents have read-only access, so they can only view grades
+Teachers can create new books, insert grades, view grades, improve grades and delete the entire book.

+Students and their parents have read-only access, so they can only view grades

 Structure of files: